Mac

 Pros and Cons of Using Time Machine

-Time Machine is a feature in macOS that allows users to set up a backup system that backs up their data automatically to an external hard drive.
+Time Machine is a feature in macOS that allows users to set up a backup system that automatically backs up their data to an external hard drive.
 The backup is done every night at a specific time.
-Time Machine is very effective at backing up your files and data.
+Time Machine is very effective at backing up files and data.

 However, you may find yourself having to restore your backups.
 You can also set up the backup to start from a specific date, which is useful if you are setting up a new computer.